Outsourced Quality & Regulatory Agencies: Right-Sizing Need and Cost

 Corrective and Preventative Actions

 As the launch date approached, we finalized the CAPA and complaint system installation.
 A refined internal audit plan included virtual options for connecting with facilities around the world.
-RCA performed all this QA / RA oversight and backfilled their gaps while working within a fixed monthly fee.
+RCA performed all this QA / RA regulated products oversight and backfilled their gaps while working within a fixed monthly fee.